Welcome to Boy Scouts of America

 - This is called “guided discovery.”

-- Boys need to take ownership in their program — looking for and bringing in ideas for meetings, outings and campouts.
+- Boys need to take ownership of their program — looking for and bringing in ideas for meetings, outings, and campouts.

 - Ideas are everywhere!
 Friends in other Troops, Boy’s Life magazine, and on the internet.
 Please encourage your son to seek, find and contribute ideas.